Snowflyt/typora-copilot/README.md

 You can still specify the path to Typora manually by adding `-Path` or `-p`, just like the installation script.

-For Linux users, locate to the `typora-copilot` folder and run the following command in terminal (if you have deleted the `typora-copilot` folder, you can download it again using `git clone` or by hand):
+For Linux users, locate to the installation directory of the plugin and run the following command in terminal.

 ```bash
 sudo bash ./bin/uninstall_linux.sh